 I was a project kid, pretty but hard to make.

-Most of the men I let into my life started in pursuit but stayed as teachers.
+Most of the men I let into my life wanted sex, but stayed as teachers.

 I was bright and gave my full attention to any man who was willing to teach me about the world of art.